Article

 Push Handles

-Push Handles provide an easy and ergonomic way for caregiver to maneuver chair and transport user.
-(Figure 14) There is a left and right push handle, so each handle will only fit into correct side of chair.
-To install push handle, depress snap button at bottom of handle and insert it into one of the extrusions at rear of backrest.
-To adjust push handle height, depress snap button (you may have to temporarily move other prompts out of the way) and move handle up and down until desired height is reached, then click into place.
+Push Handles provide an easy and ergonomic way for the caregiver to maneuver the chair and transport the user.
+(Figure 14) There is a left and right push handle, so each handle will only fit into the correct side of the chair.
+To install, depress the snap button at the bottom of the handle and insert it into one of the extrusions at the rear of the backrest.
+To adjust height, depress the snap button (you may have to temporarily move other prompts) and slide the handle up or down until the desired height is reached, then click into place.

 pushhandles